 Locally sourced native plants were installed to re-vegetate disturbed areas and to improve habitat diversity along this portion of Arroyo Burro.

 Funding for this restoration effort has been generously supported by the California Coastal Conservancy and the California Department of Fish and Wildlife.
-Construction is expected to be complete in late 2018.

 In February 2016 the Parks and Recreation Department and Creeks Division collaborated with the Trust for Public Land to acquire the former "Veronica Meadows" development site.